Coronavirus yet another twist in trade war

 President of the United States Donald Trump and President of the People's Republic of China Xi Jinping at the G20 Summit in Osaka, Japan on June 29, 2019.
 (Credit: The US White House)

 The long-term rivalry between the US and China has since the election of President Trump manifested itself in the form of an economic conflict between the world’s greatest powers.
 Is this a new Cold War?
 Many might answer that with an emphatic ‘yes’.
 This clash of different world views and economic systems has been exacerbated by proxy battles outside the arena of trade and finance.
 With geopolitical flux now the new normal, Hong Kong citizens’ struggle to maintain their freedoms saw US politicians jump on the bandwagon in 2019; now the COVID-19 is the latest issue that both the US and China are dragging into the general trade war.

-HKU Faculty of Business and Economics Professor of Economics Heiwai Tang’s research interests in international trade, production networks and global value chains are in the eye of the storm.
+HKU Business School Professor of Economics Heiwai Tang’s research interests in international trade, production networks and global value chains are in the eye of the storm.
 We sat down with him to discuss developments in the US-China trade war and the ongoing coronavirus situation.

 Trade war intensifies but real action still illusive